What No One Tells You About a Destination Wedding in Riviera Maya

 Spa discount of some sort

-A photograph of the bride getting her makeup done while looking into a mirror during wedding preparations
+Bride getting her makeup done while looking into a mirror during wedding preparations

 Hair and Makeup